elsieclark/superqueue/README.md

 ### Advanced Queue Configuration: Interval and Rate ###

-A SuperQueue can also optionally be configured with an interval and a rate, which can be useful if you're hitting a rate limited API.
+A SuperQueue can also optionally be configured with an interval and/or a rate, which can be useful if you're hitting a rate limited API.
 There is a subtle difference between the two.

 * The interval is the amount of time (in ms) that must pass between queued items being executed.
 * The rate is the number of requests which can be made in any given second.